 Executing trades within your custodian’s order management system can be labor intensive and confusing.
 With Connected Trading, the manual tasks of importing trade files, checking tens or hundreds of boxes to create block trades, and babysitting orders in preparation for submitting allocations are automated away.

 Note: Once connected trading has been enabled in your account, you’ll also need to activate your client's account, chose a target holding, and navigate to the Trading Dashboard before executing a Connected Trade.
-If you're new to Trading or would like a refresher on Trading Trading, we recommend that you first complete the Getting Started with Riskalyze Trading Academy lessons.
+If you're new to Trading or would like a refresher, we recommend that you first complete the Getting Started with Riskalyze Trading Academy lessons.
 These bite-sized lessons will help to bring you up to speed and get you ready to tackle connected trading in no time and will walk through our connected trading configuration steps.

 In This Article: